DSimonson1251/CSPB2270_finalProject/README.md

 # CSPB2270_finalProject
 Mythic Fitness final project

-Just to start, the code got pushed into the master branch of the git environment but the read me was in the main, I could not get them to merge, I hope you were able to find the information

 To save time, once you have all of the files in the project folder, the code to compile and run is 'g++ Mythic.cpp Project.cpp -o my_program && ./my_program'